 - Gatherings allowed for up to 5 people

-- Personal care services (barbers, hair salons, nail salons, etc.): Face covering must be worn at all times
+- Personal care services (barbers, hair salons, nail salons, etc.) at 25% capacity.
+Face covering must be worn at all times

 - Weddings permitted at 15% capacity